nationalarchives/hms-nhs-scripts/DATA_README.md

 Extraction takes the original volunteer transcriptions and converts them into a form that is convenient for further processing.
 A lot of this is fairly uninteresting (but necessary!) transformation of the data.

 The most important step in extraction is cleaning, which tries to resolve common problems in the data and to put it into a standard form.
-Where cleaning finds a problem, we sometimes return a blank (effectively meaning that we have thrown this transcription away) and sometimes return the original, uncleaned text (meaning that we want the reducer to try its best with what has been entered): which one to choose is a bit of a judgement call and could be refined with some experimentation.
+Where cleaning finds a problem that it cannot resolve, we return partially cleaned text, or even the original text.
+This allows the reducer to try to solve the problem.
+It also allows for tricky cases, for example if '6 weeks' is entered into the 'Age' field, we do not want to reject it just because it is not a pure number.

 This section describes the cleaning rules as applied to the data.
 Of course, the most exact description of these rules is `clean_extraction.py`, the script that performs the changes.